bobbingwide/fizzie/readme.txt

 - core/query-pagination - uses the main query when used outside of core/query
 - core/block - handle recursion
 - core/post-hierarchical-terms - cater for invalid taxonomy
-- core/navigation-link -
+- core/navigation-link - set current-menu-item class for current request
-- core/navigation -
+- core/navigation - tbc
 - core/template-part - handle recursion
 - core/post-content - handle recursion
-- core/post-excerpt - append missing </div>
+- core/post-excerpt - append missing `</div>`

 For more see issue #25 and/or the includes folder